ConfettiFX/The-Forge/README.md

 * The Pixel-Projected Reflections unit test now uses bindless textures on all platforms except for iOS as its too many to bind in one go.
 * iOS: all unit tests run on our iOS test device; Visibility Buffer still doesn't as described below.
 * Moved the release notes from this page into the release section and added actual releases

-## Release 1.12 - June 21st, 2018 - Support of Typed Buffers | New unit test Pixel-Projected Reflections | Updated Material Playground unit test
-* New unit test Pixel-Projected Reflections: this unit test shows reflections that are ray traced.
-It is an implementation of the papers [Optimized pixel-projected reflections for planar reflectors](http://advances.realtimerendering.com/s2017/PixelProjectedReflectionsAC_v_1.92.pdf) and [Implementation of Optimized Pixel-Projected Reflections for Planar Reflections](https://github.com/byumjin/Jin-Engine-2.1/blob/master/%5BByumjin%20Kim%5D%20Master%20Thesis_Final.pdf)
-Sponza was added to the Art folder for this unit test.
-* Updated unit test Material Playground: started out with Materials that can be summed up in the category Metal.
-Ironically this unit test currently doesn't run on iOS due to textures that are too large ... we fix this in the next release.
-* Extended the GPU config system further by adding more GPUs and classifying them with also better support for the GPU Workbench
-* DirectX 12 / Vulkan:
-  * added support for passing offsets, sizes through arrays in DescriptorData
-  * added typed buffer support
-  * upgraded to the 1.1.77.0 Vulkan SDK and updated volk for this
-* macOS: V-Sync is now switchable
-* Added 3D ability to the text rendering library: it was used to render the labels in the Material Playground unit test
-* Resolved issues (zeros issues now? ... please keep them coming!):
-  * #23 Request: Support V-Sync off on Metal unit tests..
-  * #56 getUSec function in WindowsBase.cpp seem buggy

 See the release notes from previous releases in the [Release section](https://github.com/ConfettiFX/The-Forge/releases).